intersystems-community/Reports-widgets-documentation/README.md

 ### New Members bar chart
 _A member counts in every community in which (s)he participates.
 All members participate in the English community.
 New members are counted as users who registered this month and can be counted in multiple communities at once._

 The chart is built as m_count_sum in Show Values, divided into categories (Category) by MonthYear.
-Only the last 6 months are taken into MonthYear using the Select Bottom N function.
+Only the last 6 months are taken into MonthYear using the Select Bottom N function, and current month skipped by Skip First option.

 ### New Members table
-_Numeric representation of the chart_

 Built in a similar way: measures m_count_sum in Display, MonthYear in Group.